 - No less than four and no more than six full course equivalent electives from another division of this university may count as B.P.H.E. degree credits.
-Only two such - Students are required to successfully complete Year I physical activities before proceeding to upper year activities. - Students who have little or no swimming experience and are tentative in the water should enrol in the appropriate section. - NFS284 may count as either a PHE or another division half course degree credit.
+Only two such credits may be at the 100 - level. - Students are required to successfully complete Year I physical activities before proceeding to upper year activities. - Students who have little or no swimming experience and are tentative in the water should enrol in the appropriate section. - NFS284 may count as either a PHE or another division half course degree credit. - CTEP students will complete a mandatory 20 hour field experience.